juliomatcom/react-redux-observable-app-weather/README.md

 - `$ npm install`

-- In order to show real time data you need a free API key from https://openweathermap.org/api then add a new `api.json` file in the project root with the content:
+- In order to show real time data you need a free API key from https://openweathermap.org/api then add a new `api.json` file in the `src/` folder with the content:

   ```json
   {